albertattard/spring-boot-camp/docs/02-data/04-env.md

    6 actionable tasks: 6 executed
    ```

-   Our application will not build successfully as gradle is not using these environment variables as yet.
+   Our application will not build successfully as Gradle is not using these environment variables as of yet.

+Note that the `.env` should not be deployed with the application and is only intended to be used as part of the source to aid development.

 ## Integration tests

-When we moved the configuration of the database to environment variables, we made our application dependent on external resources, such as the environment variable.
-Any tests that depend on things outside of our application should be moved into their own category.
+When we moved the configuration of the database to environment variables, we made our application dependent on external resources, such as the environment variables.
+Any tests that depend on resources sitting outside of our application should be moved into their own category (namely _integration tests_).

 The test class `ContactUsApplicationTests` requires the application to start, which in turn require the environment variables defined before.
-Gradle is very customisable and we can easily have a new set of tests, referred to as _integration tests_ and move any tests into this group.
+Gradle is very customisable and we can easily have a new set of tests, referred to as _integration tests_, and move the tests that depend on external resources into this group.

 1. Define integration tests